mfrisoli/global-land-temp-dw/README.md

 Follow the instruction from `create-redshift-cluster.ipynb` to create the cluster.

-The cluster will be created with the following settings:
+The cluster will be created with the following settings from `DW.cfg`:

 - db_name = landtempdb
 - db_user = dwhuser